After being discharged from the military, running became a ‘bright point’ for Jim Walmsley. He hasn’t looked back since

 Those four victories came after a turbulent debut at Western States in 2016: around seven miles from the finish and on track for a course record, Walmsley took a wrong turn, ran several miles off the course, then ended up 20th.

 That was at the very start of his trail running career, and there have been few wrong turns as dramatic since then.
-Around 2018, soon after signing a contract with sportswear brand HOKA, his profile in the ultrarunning community soared.
+Having signed a contract with sportswear brand HOKA in July 2016, his profile in the ultrarunning community soared.

 On top of his Western States dominance, Walmsley is also the course record holder and the first and only American man to win the Ultra-Trail du Mont-Blanc (UTMB), which he describes as “basically the biggest prize you can win in trail running.”

-Note: Clarification: This story has been updated to reflect Walmsley lives part-time near Chamonix.